Sydney Olympic FC: 2020s

 2022 saw Sydney Olympic win the NSW NPL Minor Premiership, clinching it on the final day with victory over Blacktown City to leapfrog them to top spot.
 In the Finals Series, the club was disappointingly bundled out 1 game short of the Grand Final.
 Meanwhile in the Cup, the club was eliminated in the early rounds.

 In 2023, the club finished a disappointing 9th in the League, as well as being knocked out of the Cup in the early rounds.
-Hopes were high for a return to the top for Sydney Olympic in 2024, however, the club experienced yet another poor season, finishing a disappointing 8th in the League.
-While in the Cup competitions, the club once again failed to progress to the latter rounds.
+Hopes were high for a return to the top for Sydney Olympic in 2024; however, the club experienced yet another poor season, finishing a disappointing 8th in the League.
+In the Cup competitions, the club once again failed to progress to the latter rounds.

-Season 2025 promised much for Sydney Olympic, however, the club once again experienced an unsatisfactory season, finishing the League season in 7th place and missing out on the Top 6 Finals Series.
+Season 2025 promised much for Sydney Olympic; however, the club once again experienced an unsatisfactory season, finishing the League season in 7th place and missing out on the Top 6 Finals Series.
 There was no redemption for the club in either Cup Competition, as it was eliminated in the early rounds.

 Australian Championship era

-Sydney Olympic announcement officially play in Australian Championship from October 2025 after submitting in Australian Professional League and club founder from eight teams on 20 November 2023.
+Sydney Olympic announcement officially play in Australian Championship from October 2025 after submitting to the Australian Professional League and the club's founder from eight teams on 20 November 2023.
 They will continue to play in the NPL NSW for the 2024 and 2025 season, before transitioning to the new league following season.

+Sydney Olympic's first foray into this new competition saw a continuation of its poor recent results, failing to get out of its group by finishing 3rd in Group A, which featured South Melbourne, Moreton City Excelsior and Broadmeadow Magic, and thus failing to qualify for the Quarter-Final Knock-Out stage of the competition.